erikgna/vegan_hive/Readme.md

 ### 2. Configuring the Node.js Server

+1. Don't forget to configure the environment variables for your case.

-1. Navigate to the server directory:
+2. Navigate to the server directory:

 ```bash
 cd server